Instructors

 Jim Santilli is the President of American Air Operations and serves as the primary instructor.

 Santilli holds an Airman Certificate from the Federal Aviation Administration (FAA) with a small Unmanned Aircraft System (sUAS) rating.
 He has more than 10 years of experience flying multirotor and fixed-wing unmanned aircraft, and completed private pilot ground school courses.
 Furthermore, Santilli was trained in drone assessment and response tactics for Counter Unmanned Aerial Systems (C-UAS).
-Since 2018, Santilli has trained professionals from 260 agencies (federal, state, county, local, tribal, and college/university) and companies in 27 states throughout the United States of America.
+Since 2018, Santilli has trained professionals from 291 agencies (federal, state, county, local, tribal, and college/university) and companies in 34 states throughout the United States of America.
 He's flown numerous public safety missions, which include: auto theft and drug trafficking surveillance, fatal and severe injury traffic crashes, fire, home raid, homicide, natural disaster, officer-involved shooting, and search for missing and armed persons.
-Furthermore, he flew missions for Hurricanes Milton (2024), Helene (2024), Idalia (2023), and Ian (2022).
-Santilli is an appointed FAA Safety Team Representative, member of the Aircraft Owners and Pilots Association, and lifetime member of the Air & Space Forces Association.
-He previously served on the Michigan Aeronautics Commissions’ Unmanned Aircraft Systems (UAS) Advisory Committee, and was part of a sheriff aviation unit for 4 years.
+He also flew missions for Hurricanes Milton (2024), Helene (2024), Idalia (2023), and Ian (2022).
+Santilli is an appointed FAA Safety Team Representative.
+He recently received a General Aviation Award for being selected as the 2025 Federal Aviation Administration Safety Team Representative of the Year for the East Michigan Flight Standards District Office (FSDO).
+Santilli is a member of the International Association of Chiefs of Police (IACP) and Aircraft Owners and Pilots Association (AOPA).
+He previously served on the Michigan Aeronautics Commissions’ Unmanned Aircraft Systems (UAS) Advisory Committee and was part of a sheriff aviation unit for 4 years.

-Santilli has more than 24 years of transportation safety experience, much of which includes working closely with law enforcement and government leaders to improve traffic safety.
+Santilli has more than 24 years of transportation safety experience, focused on engineering, education, enforcement, and emergency medical services.
 He currently serves as the chief executive officer of an agency; a position he's held since appointed in 2011.
 Santilli also worked in a variety of public safety positions and as a college criminal justice instructor.
-His training includes 911 dispatch, child passenger safety, corporate law, criminal and juvenile justice, crisis and emergency management, traffic incident management, Emergency Medical Services Medical First Responder, Advanced Cardiac Life Support (ACLS), and Basic Life Support (BLS) for Healthcare Providers.

 During 2024, Santilli received the Richard H. Austin Long-Term Service Award from the State of Michigan for long-term contributions and commitment to traffic safety.
 He also was the recipient of Oakland County Executive L. Brooks Patterson’s prestigious ‘Elite 40 Under 40’ leadership award during 2012.

-A lifelong resident of Michigan, Santilli is a graduate of Ferris State University.
-At FSU, he earned a Bachelor of Science in Criminal Justice, received the Torchbearer Leadership Award, and an award from the Department of Public Safety for many years dedicated to traffic safety.
-He is also a proud graduate of Michigan's largest high school, Dakota High School, where he served as student body president.
+Santilli is a graduate of Ferris State University, where he earned a Bachelor of Science in Criminal Justice, received the Torchbearer Leadership Award, and an award from the Department of Public Safety for many years dedicated to traffic safety.
+He is also a proud graduate of Michigan's largest high school, Dakota High School.
+His training includes 911 dispatch, child passenger safety, corporate law, criminal justice, emergency management, emergency medical services, and traffic incident management.
+Additionally, Santilli completed Advanced Cardiovascular Life Support (ACLS) training for electrocardiogram (ECG/EKG) and pharmacology, and Advanced Life Support (ALS) training pertaining to advanced airway management, advanced ECG/EKG, opioid, respiratory emergencies, and trauma.

 Chief (Ret) David Witgen